PrestaShop/docs/README.md

 ## Contributing

 Contributions to the documentation content are more than welcome!
-[Find out how](https://devdocs.prestashop.com/1.7/contribute/documentation/how/).
+[Find out how to contribute](https://devdocs.prestashop.com/1.7/contribute/documentation/how/).

-- To contribute to the sources, Submit your Pull Request to the [Sources repository](https://github.com/PrestaShop/devdocs-site/).
+- To contribute to sources: Submit your Pull Request to the [Sources repository](https://github.com/PrestaShop/devdocs-site/).
 - To update the theme: Submit your Pull Request to the [Theme repository](https://github.com/PrestaShop/ps-docs-theme/).

 ## Rendering the site locally